Denis O'Conor Don

 Denis Armar O'Conor, O'Conor Don (Donnchadh Ó Conchubhair Donn; 1912–10 July 2000) was hereditary Chief of the Name O'Conor, and a direct descendant of Tairrdelbach Ua Conchobair, the last High King of Ireland with a surviving male-line lineage, and was seen by some as a nominal claimant to that defunct position.

-Early years
+Early years and family

 Denis Armar O'Conor was born in London in January 1912.
 His father, Charles William O'Conor, the son of Denis Maurice O'Conor (younger son of Denis O'Conor, O'Conor Don), and Ellen Isabella Kevill-Davies daughter of Rev. William Trevalyan Kevill-Davies of Croft Castle.
 His father was the nephew of Charles Owen O'Conor, O'Conor Don.
-Charles William lived at Ashley Moor house close to his mothers family home of Croft Castle in Herefordshire.
+Charles William lived at Ashley Moor house near the village of Orleton and close to his mothers childhood home at Croft Castle in Herefordshire.

 His mother, Evelyn Lowry-Corry, was the daughter of Admiral Hon.
 Armar Lowry-Corry, (a younger son of the Armar Lowry-Corry, 3rd Earl Belmore) and Geraldine King-King daughter of James King King of Staunton Park House, Herefordshire.
 His grandmother Geraldine was also a niece of Lieutenant General Colin MacKenzie.

 The young Denis won a classical bursary to Downside where he was captain of boxing.